Selvage: Handwoven selvages vs. industrial selvages

 There is a slight difference between the selvages in handweaving and in industry, because while industrial looms originally very closely mimicked handweaving looms, modern industrial looms are very different.
 A loom with a shuttle, such as most hand weaving looms, will produce a very different selvage from a loom without a shuttle, like some of the modern industrial looms.
 Also in industry sometimes the selvage is made thicker with a binding thread.

 Selvages of fabrics formed on weaving machines with shuttles, such as hand looms, are formed by the weft turning at the end of each pick (pass of the weft thread) or every second pick.
 To prevent fraying, various selvage motions (or "styles") are used to bind the warp into the body of the cloth.
-Selvages are created to protect the fabric during weaving and subsequent processing (i.e. burnishing, dyeing and washing) but ideally should not detract from the finished cloth via ripples, contractions or waviness.
+Selvages are created to protect the fabric during weaving and subsequent processing (i.e. finishing, dyeing and washing) but ideally should not detract from the finished cloth via ripples, contractions or waviness.

 In handweaving the selvage is generally the same thickness as the rest of the cloth, and the pattern may or may not continue all the way to the edge, thus the selvage may or may not be patterned.
 A plain weave selvage is the other option, where the last few threads on either side are woven in plain weave.

 In industry the selvage may be thicker than the rest of the fabric, and is where the main weft threads are reinforced with a tight weft back binding to prevent fraying.
 More simply, they "finish" the left and right-hand edges of fabric as it exits the loom, especially for the ubiquitous "criss-cross" simple or tabby weave, referred to in industry as taffeta weave.
 Selvages on machine-woven fabric often have little holes along their length, through the thick part (see stenter pins), and can also have some fringe.
 The type or motion of selvage depends on the weaving technique or loom used.
-A water-jet or air-jet loom creates a fringed selvage that is the same weight as the rest of the cloth, as by the weft thread is drawn via a jet nozzle, which sends the weft threads through the shed with a pulse of water.
+A water-jet or air-jet loom creates a fringed selvage that is the same weight as the rest of the cloth, as the weft thread is drawn via a jet nozzle, which sends the weft threads through the shed with a pulse of water.
 The selvage is then created by a heat cutter which trims the thread at both ends close to the edge of the cloth, and then it is beaten into place.
 Thus it creates a firm selvage with the same thickness as the rest of the cloth.